theo-armour/ucsf2/succeed-study-supplement/README.md

 The ingredient acquisition, food preparation, consumption and cleanup patterns that works so well for the traditional nuclear family does no apply to us

-Here are some anecdotal observations*
+Here are some anecdotal observations:

 Most cookbooks help you plan meals for two, four or more people